ramsai924/esmagico_MEEN/README.md

 # Technologies used.
-- HTML/CSS,Javascript and Embedded Javascript(EJS) as a Front end.
+- Front end : HTML/CSS,Javascript and Embedded Javascript(EJS).
-- Node JS,Express JS as a Backend end.
+- Backend end : Node JS,Express JS.
-- MongoDB as a Database.
+- Database : MongoDB.

 # Functionality.
 - User can create folders and upload files in any location.